c-git/c-git.github.io/content/rust/ci.md

 - Repeated several times and each time it brought in all the history again
 - After resting the history I did it on develop and repeated without issue.
 - Branched off develop and used the [initial merge][init] command again and it said up to date

+I also ended up in the problem situation after gitflow had been started, when I used the `sync` button in vscode.
+Didn't do more testing to figure it out but noted so avoid ending up in that problem again or for later testing.

 [init]: @/rust/ci.md#initially-merge-into-current-history